Kosmos 47

 Kosmos 47 (Космос 47 meaning Cosmos 47) is the designation of an uncrewed test flight of a prototype Soviet Voskhod spacecraft, the first multiple-occupant spacecraft.
-Launched on 6 October 1964, the successful flight paved the way for the first crewed mission, Voskhod 1, which occurred just 6 days later on 12 October 1964.
+Launched on 6 October 1964, the successful flight led to the first crewed mission, Voskhod 1, which occurred just 6 days later on 12 October 1964.

 The spacecraft was one of many designated under the Kosmos system, which is applied to a wide variety of spacecraft of different designs and functions including test flights of crewed vehicles.

 Launch

 The launch took place on 6 October at 07:12 GMT from Gagarin's Start, Site 1/5 at Baikonur Cosmodrome on board a Voskhod rocket s/n R15000-02.
 Kosmos 47 was operated in a low Earth orbit, it had a perigee of 174 km, an apogee of 383 km, an inclination of 64.8° and an orbital period of 90.0 minutes.
 On 7 October 1964, testing of all the spacecraft's systems occurred in the space of 24 hours.
 The landing took place on 7 October 1964 at around 07:30 GMT.
 The spacecraft was deorbited with its return capsule descending by parachute for recovery by Soviet Forces.